Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How many different medicines do you take?
 Most people with heart failure or other cardiovascular illnesses take several.
 It’s no wonder you may become puzzled over which medicines to take and when, how much to take, or what symptoms the drugs treat.

-To prevent missed or double doses, side effects, and drug interactions, keep your medications organized.
+To prevent missed or double doses, side effects, and drug interactions, keep your medicines organized.
 Try following these tips to avoid problems:

-Keep an up-to-date list of every medication you take.
-You can make your own, get a form from your health care provider or pharmacist, download one from the Internet ("My Medication List"), or keep a list on a free website that you can access from any computer anytime.
+Keep an up-to-date list of every medicine you take.
+Carry a copy of it with you at all times in your wallet or purse.
+You can make your own, get a form from your healthcare provider or pharmacist, download one from the Internet ("My Medication List"), or keep a list on a free website that you can access from any computer anytime.
 Make a note of the basics about each of your medicines.